ACROSS-Lab/QuangBinhProject/README.md

-# QuangBinhProject
+# Quang Binh Flooding Project
-An experiment simulating floods throughout Quang Binh province
+A model in GAMA and an experiment in VR simulating floods in a stylized Dong Hoi city (Quang Binh province).